What Is a Pedal Kayak?

-The main advancement in kayaks came in 1997 when a company named Hobie Kayaks introduced a brand new kayak named the Mirage Drive.
-The Mirage Drive took foot propulsion technology that was already being utilized in other aquatic devices and watercraft and applied it to kayaks.
+The main advancement in kayaks came in 1997 when Hobie Kayaks introduced a brand new kayak named the Mirage Drive.
+The Mirage Drive took foot propulsion technology that was already utilized in other aquatic devices and watercraft and applied it to kayaks.
 The pedal kayak was born.

-This propulsion technology remained the standard in pedal kayaking for about 10 years, until which time a new company Native Watercraft came up with their own brand new foot propulsion system and used it on their own kayak types, which they called the Propel.
+This propulsion technology remained the standard in pedal kayaking for about ten years.
+Until that time, a new company Native Watercraft, came up with their own brand new foot propulsion system and used it on their kayak types, which they called the Propel.
 The Propel used a type of foot propulsion technology that uses rotational pedals with a propeller.

 Advantages of Foot Propulsion Kayaks

 There are many advantages to having a foot propulsion kayak over a traditional paddle-driven kayak.
 The most striking differences that people will notice are the increased speed and control.